Presidency of George Washington: American neutrality

 Although the president, who believed that the United States was too weak and unstable to fight another war with a major European power, wished to avoid any foreign entanglements, a sizable portion of the American public was ready to help the French and their fight for "liberty, equality, and fraternity."
 In the days immediately following Washington's second inauguration, the revolutionary government of France sent diplomat Edmond-Charles Genêt, called "Citizen Genêt", to America.
 Genêt's mission was to drum up support for the French cause.
 Genêt issued letters of marque and reprisal to American ships so they could capture British merchant ships.
 He attempted to turn popular sentiment towards American involvement in the French war against Britain by creating a network of Democratic-Republican Societies in major cities.

 Washington was deeply irritated by this subversive meddling, and when Genêt allowed a French-sponsored warship to sail out of Philadelphia against direct presidential orders, Washington demanded that France recall Genêt.
 By this time the revolution had taken a more violent approach and Genêt would have been executed had he returned to France.
 He appealed to Washington, and Washington allowed him to remain, making him the first political refugee to seek sanctuary in the United States.
 Genêt's actual effectiveness has been contested, with Forrest McDonald writing that "Genêt was almost obsolete by the time he arrived in Charleston on April 8, 1793."

 During the Genêt episode, Washington, after consulting his Cabinet, issued a Proclamation of Neutrality on April 22, 1793.
 In it, he declared the United States neutral in the conflict between Great Britain and France.
-He also threatened legal proceedings against any American providing assistance to any of the warring countries.
+He also threatened legal proceedings against any American assisting with any of the warring countries.
 Washington eventually recognized that supporting either Great Britain or France was a false dichotomy.
 He would do neither, thereby shielding the fledgling U.S. from, in his view, unnecessary harm.
 The Proclamation was formalized into law by the Neutrality Act of 1794.

 The public had mixed opinions about Washington's Proclamation of Neutrality.
 Those who supported Madison and Jefferson were far more likely to be in support of the French Revolution, as they saw it as an opportunity for a nation to achieve liberty from tyrannical rule.
 Several merchants were extremely happy that the President decided to remain impartial to the revolution.
 They believed that if the government took a stance on the war, it would ruin their trade relations with the British completely.
 This economic element was a primary reason for many Federalist supporters wanting to avoid increased conflict with the British.
 Hamilton supported the Proclamation of Neutrality, defending it both in cabinet meetings, and in newspapers under the pseudonym "Pacificus."
 He encouraged Washington to issue the Proclamation, lecturing him about the need for a "continuance of the peace, the desire of which may be said to be both universal and ardent."